insideout/ai/_posts/_archive/2020-01-23-google-deepminds-sideways-takes-a-page-from-computer-architecture.md

 ---
 category: news
 title: "Google DeepMind’s ‘Sideways’ takes a page from computer architecture"
-excerpt: "Sideways is an alternative to that traditional rule for performing the forward and backward passes.
-The authors of sideways, Mateusz Malinowski, Grzegorz Świrszcz, João Carreira, and Viorica Pătrăucean, all with the DeepMind unit of Google, noticed that a deep learning neural net is doing less than it could be doing at every moment in ..."
+excerpt: "The authors of sideways, Mateusz Malinowski, Grzegorz Świrszcz, João Carreira, and Viorica Pătrăucean, all with the DeepMind unit of Google, noticed that a deep learning neural net is doing less than it could be doing at every moment in time during the ..."
 publishedDateTime: 2020-01-23T19:02:00Z
 webUrl: "https://www.zdnet.com/article/google-deepminds-sideways-takes-a-page-from-computer-architecture/"
 ampWebUrl: "https://www.zdnet.com/google-amp/article/google-deepminds-sideways-takes-a-page-from-computer-architecture/"